Vence L. Bonham Jr.

-Vence L. Bonham Jr. is an American lawyer who is the acting Director of the National Human Genome Research Institute (NHGRI) of the U. S. National Institutes of Health, and is the leader of the NHGRI Health Disparities Unit.
+Vence L. Bonham Jr. is an American lawyer who is the president and chief executive officer of the Diaspora Human Genomics Institute at Meharry Medical College, and founding director of the Meharry Center for Bioethics, Social and Behavioral Research.
+Previously, he was the acting director of the National Human Genome Research Institute (NHGRI) of the U.S. National Institutes of Health and the leader of the NHGRI Health Disparities Unit.
 His research focuses on social determinants of health, particularly with regard to the social implications of new genomic knowledge and technologies.

-Mr. Bonham was named acting Director of NHGRI after the departure of longtime Director, Eric D. Green in March 2025.

-Education and career
+Early life, education, and career

+Bonham's mother was a school social worker and his father was a science teacher.

-Bonham earned his Bachelor of Arts degree from Michigan State University in 1978.
+Bonham eearned his Bachelor of Arts degree from Michigan State University in 1978.
 He taught middle school history and social studies before earning his Juris Doctor degree from Ohio State University Moritz College of Law in 1982.

-His mother was a school social worker and his father was a science teacher.
-He began his career in healthcare law and then obtained a Health Services Research Fellowship from the American Association of Medical Colleges.
-Mr. Bonham then taught health policy and bioethics to medical students at Michigan State for a number of years before starting at the NHGRI in 2002.
-He is a member of the NIH Tribal Health Research Coordinating Committee (THRCC).
+He began his career in healthcare law, and then obtained a Health Services Research Fellowship from the American Association of Medical Colleges.
+He taught health policy and bioethics to medical students at Michigan State for a number of years before starting at the NHGRI in 2002.

+He is a member of the NIH Tribal Health Research Coordinating Committee.

 Research

 Health policy

 Bonham has contributed to guidelines highlighting issues such as maintaining a focus on improving health, striving for global diversity, maximizing the usability of genomics for the general public, and promoting robust and consistent standards for genomic research.
-His ongoing work addresses the balance of scientific progress and ethical and equitable treatment of persons.
+His ongoing work addresses the balance of scientific progress, and ethical and equitable treatment of people.

 Genomics and health disparities

 As director of the Health Disparities Unit at NHGRI, Bonham leads a team that aims to achieve health equity in the context of genomic medicine, where genomic knowledge, access to genomic services (testing and counseling), and unbiased implementation of genomic medicine are accessible and applied globally and fairly across all populations.

 He has organized and advocated for the development of improved laws surrounding the application of genomics in a clinical setting and precision medicine to better serve underrepresented communities.
-Bonham and colleagues have developed three scales in an attempt to assess the knowledge and perception of race and human variation by clinicians.
-These scales are: Genetic Variation Knowledge Assessment Index–GKAI, Health Professionals Beliefs about Race—HPBR, and Racial Attributes in Clinical Evaluation—RACE.
+In an attempt to assess the knowledge and perception of race and human variation by clinicians, Bonham and colleagues have developed three scales: Genetic Variation Knowledge Assessment Index (GKAI), Health Professionals Beliefs about Race (HPBR), and Racial Attributes in Clinical Evaluation (RACE).